travelping/ergw/METRICS.md

 message pair.

 The `tx` and `rx` metrics count the number of message of a given type transmitted and received.
-The `rr` metric count the number of message processed in GTP redirector mode.
 The `timeout` counter exists only for requests that require a response.

 The `pt` metrics are a histogram of the total processing time for the last